mailhog/MailHog/README.md

 brew update && brew install mailhog
 ```

+Pro tip: Use brew services to start Mailhog and have it automatically started when your computer restarts: `brew services start mailhog`.

 Then, start MailHog by running `mailhog` in the command line.

 #### Debian / Ubuntu Go < v1.18